Skip to main content

 Now, if the card is not close enough, we need to bounce it back to its original position.
 Unfortunately, we don’t know the original position coordinates, since the card’s top and left properties were changed on on_pan_update event.

-To solve this problem, let’s create a Solitaire class object to remember the original position of the card when on_pan_start event of the card is called:
+To solve this problem, let’s create a Solitaire class object to keep track of the original position of the card when on_pan_start event of the card is called:

 class Solitaire: